-4. Possession, consumption, use, or under the influence of alcohol, drugs or a controlled substance or a copy-cat substance

-- 5. Committing gross immorality - 6.
-Committing theft and/or possession of stolen property greater than \$50 (Law enforcement will be contacted) - 7.
-Committing malicious vandalism over \$50 or to any piece of school property (Law enforcement will be contacted) - 8.
+- (Law enforcement will be contacted) 4.
+Possession, consumption, use, or under the influence of alcohol, drugs or a controlled substance - 6.
+Committing theft and/or possession of stolen property greater than \$50 (Law enforcement will be contacted) 7.
+Committing malicious vandalism over \$50 or to any piece of school property - (Law enforcement will be contacted) - 8.
 Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant - 9.
 This list of offenses is not all inclusive.

 - 1. The administrator will confer with the appropriate staff member and take the proper action. - 2.
 The student will be removed immediately from school and the parent/guardian will be notified. - 3.
+The administrator will confer with parents.

+established due process procedures.

+which it is appropriate.

-The administrator will confer with parents. - 4.
-The staff member and administrator will follow established due process procedures. - 5.
-If appropriate, the principal will contact law enforcement authorities. - 6.
-The student will make restitution in all cases for which it is appropriate.
+5. If appropriate, the principal will contact law enforcement authorities.
+6. The student will make restitution in all cases for